Slicer/Slicer/Docs/user_guide/modules/transforms.md

 "Applying a transform" means setting parent transform to a node to translate, rotate, and/or warp it.
 If the parent transform is changed then the position or shape of the node is automatically updated.
 If the transform is removed then original (non-transformed) state of the node is restored.

 A transform can be applied to a node in multiple ways:
-- Method A: In Data module's Subject hierarchy tab, right-click on the "Transform" column and choose a transform.
-See [demo](https://youtu.be/bbikx7Edv4g).
+- Method A: In Data module's Subject hierarchy tab, right-click on the "Transform" column and choose a transform (or "Create new transform").
+The transform can be interactively edited in 3D views by right-click on "Transform" column and choosing "Interaction in 3D view".
+See this **[short demonstration video](https://youtu.be/bbikx7Edv4g)**.
 - Method B: In Data module's Transform hierarchy tab, drag the nodes under a transform.
 - Method C: In Transforms module's "Apply transform" section move nodes from the Transformable list to the Transformed list by selecting them and click the arrow button between them.